Kancha Ilaiah

 Kancha Ilaiah Shepherd (born 5 October 1952) is an Indian political theorist, writer and a Dalit rights activist.
 He is a former professor of political science at Osmania University and was the Director of the Centre for the Study of Social Exclusion and Inclusive Policy at Maulana Azad National Urdu University.
 He writes in both English and Telugu languages.
-His main domain of study and activism is the annihilation of caste.
+His main domain of study and activism are the annihilation of caste.

 Early life

 Kancha Ilaiah was born in the village of Papaiahpet of Chennaraopet mandal, Warangal district in present-day Telangana.
 He belongs to the Kuruma sheepherd caste, a community of herders, designated as an Other Backward Class.
 Ilaiah's father Kancha Komuraiah was always away from home while grazing sheep.
 The dominant figure in the family was his mother.
 Ilaiah credited his mother, Kancha Kattamma, as pivotal in shaping his political thought.

 Ilaaih suffixed 'Shepherd' to his name symbolically, as he comes from a shepherding family.